 It is preferred that consent for an Autopsy examination be obtained by a member of the Office of Decedent Affairs.
 The legal next of kin must be identified and listed on the Autopsy Authorization section of the Disposition Permit.
-Any limitations to the autopsy, such as "no thorax," "chest and abdomen only," or "brain only" must be clearly indicated on the autopsy consent.
+Be sure to have them clearly and in detail list any limitations such as "no thorax" or "brain only" directly on the autopsy consent.
 Autopsy permits can be obtained only after the patient has died.
 Pre- authorized permits are not acceptable.
-If a patient has declared that they wish to undergo an autopsy examination, consent must still be obtained from the legal next-of-kin after the patient's death to verify that an autopsy is desired and to confirm limitations.
+If a patient has declared that they wish to undergo an autopsy examination, consent must still be obtained from the legal next-of-kin after the patient's death to verify that an autopsy is still desired and to confirm anylimitations.